Kasperskyy/AlphaZeroCheckers/README.md

 A University Project

 ## Overview
-an AI for the board game known as American Checkers.
+an AI for the board game known as American Checkers, using the AlphaZero approach: trained with no external data other than the rules of the game, it generates data by playing against itself and learning form these games, constantly improving.
+Adapted from the Original AlphaZero paper for chess and simplified for checkers.
+See: https://arxiv.org/pdf/1712.01815.pdf

 ## Getting Started
 To start, run main.py.
 You will be presented with a menu of choices also described here: